This post may contain affiliate links. Please read our disclosure policy.

 - Season to Taste: Taste and season with salt and pepper, if desired.

-Nothing beats a warm piece of bread dipped in a hot bowl of soup!
+Nothing beats a warm piece of bread dipped in a hot bowl of ham potato soup!
 Lucky for you, I have some wonderful bread recipes to complement your meal.
 Feel like baking your own?
 Consider these delicious options: Artisan Bread or Soft Dinner Rolls.
 Both are up to the standard, but they become even more irresistible with a knob of Garlic Butter spread on your warm bread fresh out of the oven.

 Looking for more creamy soup ideas?
 Here are some you might love: Skinny Slow Cooker Potato Soup, Easy Broccoli Cheese Soup, Creamy Zuppa Toscana, Lentil Soup, or Creamy Chicken Noodle Soup.
 Each one brings its own unique flavors to your table.